 To understand how technology will impact the workforce, view the video below, or scroll down and keep reading...

-When considering the impact that robotics will have on society, we can draw a strong parallel between the robotics industry and the computer industry in the 1980's.
+When considering the impact that robotics and artificial intelligence will have on society, we can draw a strong parallel between the robotics industry and the computer industry in the 1980's.

 Back in the 80's, programming was significantly more difficult than today, there weren't many programmers, and the industry existed as a highly specialized silo.
 Programmers would create applications for specific industries and purposes (such as banking, health care or accounting), and everyone was impressed with the improved productivity, reliability and workflow.